robbertvdzon/contactdb.v1/README.md

 ----------

-#Workshop: Building a contact database
+#Workshop: Building a contact database (note: project is in progress!!)
 ### Using: JEE7, Java8, Wildfly, MySQL, AngularJS
-### note: this project is work-in-progress !!!
 -----------
 ##Description:
 Complete workshop for setting up a develop systes, developing a contact database and deployment to a linux server in the cloud...

 ## Still Todo: #

 - async code